 Alternative points of view

-It is our responsibility to find alternative points of view within the same programme strand or within the next bulletin.
+For those involved in broadcasting there is a need to try to find alternative points of view within the same programme strand or within the next bulletin.
 In all cases we must:

 - retain a respect for factual accuracy